National symbols of Latvia: National Anthem

 Dievs, svētī Latviju! is the national anthem of Latvia.
 It was initially created in 1873 as a patriotic song, and in 1920 became the national anthem.

 Other symbols

-Besides the three official symbols, there are some other objects in Latvia which have the symbolic value for national identity, including the national flower ox-eye daisy, the national tree small-leaved linden and European oak, the national mineral amber, Freedom Monument as the symbol of Latvian independence, national festival Jāņi.
+Besides the three official symbols, there are some other symbols representing Latvia or its people, including the national animal two-spot ladybird, the national bird white wagtail, the national flower ox-eye daisy, the national trees small-leaved linden and European oak, the national mineral amber, the mother river Daugava, the symbol of Latvian independence Freedom Monument, the national festival Jāņi.